 Because our racial identity was created to bind us to the ruling class, and motivate us to protect their interests, divesting our energy and resources from white supremacy is a powerfully subversive act.
 This reclaiming of our personal and collective power can be expressed through social action, self education, and spiritual transformation.
 White Awake focuses on education and practices for inner transformation as a support to the work of white people to reject the legacy of white supremacy, and embrace the struggle for collective liberation.

 May we change the legacy of white supremacy that we have inherited, and join with others to build a sane and just society.

 – Fannie Lou Hamer

-The material on this page draws heavily from: Race the Power of an Illusion; Jacqueline Battalora’s work around Birth of a White Nation; the DSA online publication The Call (including Race, Class, and Socialist Strategy); Elizabeth Martinez’s essay, What Is White Supremacy; and Vivek Chibber’s contributions to Jacobin Magazine
+The material on this page draws heavily from: Race the Power of an Illusion and Eric Ward’s Interview, The Evolution of Identity Politics; Jacqueline Battalora’s work around Birth of a White Nation; DSA online publication The Call (including Race, Class, and Socialist Strategy); Elizabeth Martinez’s essay, What Is White Supremacy; and Vivek Chibber’s contributions to Jacobin Magazine